hailmikhail/FUS_wiki/Prepare-PC-for-modlist.md

 ## Set the game language to English

 Just do it.
-This entire Modlist is in English and 99% of all mods you will find are also in English.
+This entire modlist is in English and 99% of all mods you will find are also in English.
 We highly recommend playing the game in English and **will not give support to people with a non-English game**.
 Wabbajack does not support SkyrimVR files in other languages either.
 Wabbajack will fail file validation for other languages.

 Open the Steam Properties window, navigate to the _Language_ tab and select _English_ from the dropdown menu.